Chwiggy/thesis_bachelor/src/chapters/08_discussion.typ

 #import "../preamble.typ": *

 = Discussion
+  == Mean Travel Times
   // TODO figure out what to do with the structure of this
   // Two discussions in the chapter above and recap here?
-  == Temporal Variations of Mean Travel Times
+  // should answer the hypotheses from methodology here == Temporal Variations of Mean Travel Times
     - as expected more central places within the city boundaries also feature lower average travel times throughout the day.